On Solving Asymmetric Diagonally Dominant Linear Systems in Sublinear Time: Introduction

 First, improving our complexity bounds remains an important direction from both upper and lower bound perspectives.
 For example, our upper bound in Theorem~\ref{thm:MC_cubic} contains factors of $\gamma^{-3}\varepsilon^{-2}$, while only lower bounds of $\tOmega\left(\gamma^{-2}\right)$ and $\Omega\left(\eps^{-1}\right)$ are known.
 Achieving optimal bounds across various settings perhaps requires substantial future investigation, even for the symmetric case.

 Second, establishing stronger lower bounds through unified techniques represents a promising direction.
 Current spectral gap lower bound for SDD solvers and graph parameter lower bounds for PageRank computation rely on different proofs, establishing lower bounds for the number of probes into $\b$ and into the graph structure, respectively.
 Combining these techniques may yield generalized and tighter lower bounds.
-Crucially, for local PageRank and effective resistance computation, while the dependence on the decay factor and the spectral gap is crucial~\cite{fountoulakis2019variational,fountoulakis2022open,cai2023effective,cui2025mixing}, surprisingly, no lower bounds on them are known.
+Notably, for local PageRank and effective resistance computation, the dependence on the decay factor and the spectral gap is crucial~\cite{fountoulakis2019variational,fountoulakis2022open,cai2023effective,cui2025mixing}.
+However, surprisingly, no lower bounds on these parameters are known to the best of our knowledge.
 In this regard, the spectral gap lower bound for SDD solvers may provide inspiration for proving such lower bounds.

 Third, the $p$-norm gaps may be of independent interest in directed spectral graph theory.
 Further study may reveal their connections to combinatorial properties of matrices and graphs, which may lead to complexity lower bounds on $\gamma_{\infty}(\M)$ for solving RDD systems and $\gamma_1(\M)$ for CDD systems.